fooman/magento2-phpunit-bridge/README.md

 # How to Use

-The aim is to be able to write phpunit tests for phpunit 6 and then be able to run these for Magento 2.1 and Magento 2.2. (more accurately their associated magento/framework versions and phpunit versions).
+The aim is to be able to write phpunit tests for phpunit 9 and then be able to run these for Magento 2.4 and Magento 2.3 and 2.2 (more accurately their associated magento/framework versions and phpunit versions).
+Earlier versions bridged between phpunit 4 and 6.

 Install with